dojojon/phaser/donkey/readme.md

 ## Steps

 All the assets for this tutorial along with the javascript library are in this directory.
-Create you game file in this folder too.
+Create your game file in this folder as well.

 ###  Step 1